antononcube/Raku-WWW-YouTube/README-work.md

 - From "captionTracks" the "baseURL" string is extracted, which is the URL to fetch the caption content.

+- `youtube-playlist` extracts the video identifiers of a given YouTube playlist identifier.

+- Both `youtube-transript` and `youtube-playlist` work with strings that are identifiers or (full) URLs.

 -----

 ## Examples

+### Transcripts

 ```raku
 use WWW::YouTube;